return42/sphkerneldoc/linux_src_doc/include/linux/ptp_clock_kernel_h.rst

     programmable pins is nonzero, then drivers must allocate and initialize this array.

+adjfine
+    Adjusts the frequency of the hardware clock. parameter scaled_ppm: Desired frequency offset from
+    nominal frequency in parts per million, but with a 16 bit binary fractional field.

 adjfreq
+    Adjusts the frequency of the hardware clock.
+    This method is deprecated.
+New drivers should implement the \ ``adjfine``\  method instead.
-    Adjusts the frequency of the hardware clock. parameter delta: Desired frequency offset from nominal frequency in parts per billion
+    parameter delta: Desired frequency offset from nominal frequency in parts per billion